René Quillivic: Life

 René Quillivic was born on 13 May 1879 in the town of Plouhinec, Finistère, in a small house bordering one side of what is currently known as the "Place Jean Cosquer".
 He came from a family of fishermen, but was apprenticed to a carpenter.
 He decided to pursue an artistic career as a sculptor and was accepted by the École nationale supérieure des Beaux-Arts in Paris, where he joined the workshop of Antonin Mercier.
 He exhibited at the Salon des Indépendants and the Salon des Artistes Français.
 In 1907, he won the Gold Medal at the Salon des Beaux-Arts for Le groupe des sonneurs bretons (Group of Breton Pipers).
 The following year, another of his works, La Brodeuse de Pont-l'Abbé (Pont-l'Abbé Embroiderer), gave him access to funds for travels to North Africa and Italy.

-He pursued his career creating public memorial sculptures in his home départment of Finistère, Brittany.
+He pursued his career creating public memorial sculptures in his home department of Finistère, Brittany.
 His work was part of the Breton cultural renaissance associated with the art movement Seiz Breur.

 He died in Paris on April 8, 1969.
 His son, of the same name, became a well-known artist and printmaker.